AnderGray/BivariateCopulas.jl/README.md

 <img src="https://imgur.com/bCIWIDX.png" data-canonical-src="https://imgur.com/bCIWIDX.png" width="400" />

+with W and M being bounds on all 2-copulas: W ≤ C ≤ M

 Copulas are mainly used in dependence modelling, and can be used to construct any continous multivariate distribution function (df) given their univariate marginals.
 Most probabilistic dependence problems can be reduced to copulas.
 This is enabled by a theorem from Sklar: